smicksan/Policy_RL_24_25/README.md

   - Total: **20 policies**

 ## Preprocessing Steps
-Once the policies had been selected, with this script, was run through the destination folder of where the pdf policy documents should be downloaded to.
+Once the policies had been selected, this script was run through the destination folder of where the pdf policy documents should be downloaded to.
 ```bash
 ./burlexport.sh 2011 1 2
 ```